tzamalisp/gsoc-music-classification-sklearn/README.md

 A final model is trained with all the data (without a validation set) featuring the best parameter combination in terms of accuracy.

+Finally, a prediction functionality is part of the tool, which gives the user the capability of predicting where a track instance is classified based on a trained model.

 ## Functionalities